Affording Lake Ridge Academy

 For most families, an independent school education is a significant investment that requires careful financial planning.
 Lake Ridge Academy is committed to enrolling a culturally and socioeconomically diverse student body, as we believe this diversity enriches the educational experience for our students.
 We strive to see that no talented and motivated student is denied the opportunities afforded by a Lake Ridge Academy education simply because of cost.

-With approximately 70 percent of Lake Ridge Academy students receiving financial assistance, Lake Ridge Academy provides financial support to more families than any other independent school in Northeast Ohio.
-Our average financial award including scholarships, merit awards, and financial aid, is $13,943.
+With approximately 70 percent of Lake Ridge Academy students receiving financial aid and/or scholarships, Lake Ridge Academy provides financial support to a larger percentage of our families than any other independent school in Northeast Ohio.
 Lake Ridge Academy offers a number of financial assistance options for families, including need-based financial aid and merit-based scholarships and grants.

 The Carol Klimas Scholarship Fund was created in 2018 at the time of President Carol Klimas’ retirement in recognition of her longstanding devotion to deserving students who have the ability to thrive at Lake Ridge Academy.
 The scholarship is awarded to entering students in grades 6-11 with preference to students with demonstrated financial need and whose actions, community service or other leadership suggests a high degree of integrity and respect for others.